-Glazes on Chinese ceramics dates from between the 3rd and 10th centuries AD have also been shown to make use of the naturally occurring compound.
+Glazes on Chinese ceramics dating from between the 3rd and 10th centuries A.D. have also been shown to make use of the naturally occurring compound.

-The invention of thermally stable borosilicate glass in late 1800s provided a new source of demand for borate minerals.
+The invention of thermally stable borosilicate glass in the late 1800s provided a new source of demand for borate minerals.
 Making use of this technology, Corning Glass Works introduced Pyrex glass cookware in 1915.

 In the postwar years, applications for boron grew to include an ever-widening range of industries.
 Boron nitride began to be used in Japanese cosmetics, and in 1951, a production method for boron fibers was developed.
 The first nuclear reactors, which came on-line during this period, also made use of boron in their control rods.

-In fact, in the immediate aftermath of the Chernobyl nuclear disaster in 1986, 40 tons of boron compounds were dumped on the reactor in order to help control radionuclide release.
+In the immediate aftermath of the Chernobyl nuclear disaster in 1986, 40 tons of boron compounds were dumped on the reactor in order to help control radionuclide release.

 In the late 1990s, boron steel began being used in automobiles to strengthen structural components, such as safety bars.

-Although over 200 different types of borate minerals exist in the earth's crust, just four account for over 90 percent of commercial extraction of boron and boron compounds.
-These include tincal, kernite, colemanite, and ulexite.
+Although over 200 different types of borate minerals exist in the earth's crust, just four account for over 90 percent of commercial extraction of boron and boron compounds: tincal, kernite, colemanite, and ulexite.

 To produce a relatively pure form of boron powder, boron oxide that is present in the mineral is heated with magnesium or aluminum flux.
 The reduction produces elemental boron powder that is roughly 92 percent pure.